jenperez613/frogbook2/README.md

 ![fb_logo](https://www.dropbox.com/s/2tglt5lq0poxs01/froglogotransparent.png?raw=1)

-frogBook is built with React.jx using MUI for styling on the frontend, and using Firebase for auth and hosting, and Cloud Firestore for the database.
+frogBook is built with React.jx using MUI for styling on the frontend, and Firebase for auth + hosting with Cloud Firestore for the database.